GuiyuanLei/shiningstudio/content/portfolio/SkateCake28May2015.md

 weight = 1
 +++

-For my ten-year-old birthday party, I decorated my own cake.
+For my ten-year-old birthday party, I decorated my own cake with fondant roller skates.

 <!--more-->

 It was a skate party and we had loads of fun racing each other around the rink.
-I gave 10 mini skates and 1 big one away by lottery and my friends loved them.
+I gave 10 mini skates and 1 big one (made from fondant) away by lottery and my friends loved them.

 ![](/img/portfolio/Roller-skate-birthday-cake-28May2015.jpg)